textileio/community/docs/docs/hub/apis.md

 # APIs and API Keys

+!!!
+Warning
+We are shutting down our hosted Hub infrastructure.
+Please see this [deprecation notice](https://github.com/textileio/textile/issues/578) for details.

 Textile has three API categories for building an application: Threads, Buckets, and Mailboxes.

 To use any of these APIs, you need to use API keys.
 Read Google's [API key best practices](https://developers.google.com/maps/api-key-best-practices) for an overview of how API keys will be used here.